csgroen/ggheatmapper/README.md

-# ggheatmapper - Tile-able heatmaps using ggheatmap and patchwork
+# ggheatmapper - Tile-able heatmaps using ggplot and patchwork

 To install, please use:
 ```r